 You should use cien when you have exactly one hundred of something:

 Use ciento as part of a larger number, like ciento uno for “one hundred and one”.

 In English, it's conventional to break up big numbers with a comma every three digits to aid readability.
 So instead of writing “1048710123901”, we write “1,048,710,123,901”.

-We also indicate the decimal point with a dot, so “one half” can be written as “0.5”.
+We also mark the decimal point with a dot, so “one half” is “0.5”.

 How to Say “…and a Half” in Spanish

-In English, we often abbreviate the names of numbers by saying “… and a half”, “… and a third”, etc..
+In English, we often abbreviate the names of numbers by saying “… and a half”, “… and a third”, and so on.

 So instead of saying “two thousand five hundred”, an English speaker might say “two and a half thousand”.
 Instead of “one million five hundred thousand”, they might say “one and a half million”.

 I often notice Spanish people getting this wrong when they speak English.
 They put the “and a half” in the wrong place – instead of saying (for example) “one and a half million”, they say “one million and a half”.
 That's because they're translating directly from how they'd say in Spanish – un millón y medio.